flutter/website/src/get-started/flutter-for/ios-devs.md

 }
 ```

-In Flutter– all your Dart code stays the same as the previous example,
+In Flutter, all your Dart code stays the same as the previous example,
 except for changing `Row` to [`Column`][]:

 <nav class="navbar bg-primary">